conjur/jenkins-e2e-example/README.md

 ## Usage

+Once the environment is ready:
+- Jenkins web UI is now available on port `8080`: http://localhost:8080.
+- Conjur web UI is now available on port `443`: https://localhost/ui:

+Note: to tear down the enviroment, use this: `docker-compose down -v`.

+### (Mostly) Automated

+Run `e2e.sh`.
+When prompted for authentication, use username `admin` and password `secret`.

+### Walkthrough

 1. Start Conjur and Jenkins:

     ```sh-session
     $ docker-compose up -d
     ```

-    - Conjur UI is now available on port `443`: https://localhost/ui:
-    - Jenkins UI is now available on port `8080`: http://localhost:8080.

 2. Load a Conjur policy for Jenkins: